-The FASNY Firemen’s Home is just one of the many real property assets owned by the Association and governed by the FASNY Board of Directors.
-In total there are over 20 million dollars in buildings and property governed by the Association in Columbia and Albany counties.
+The FASNY Firefighter’s Home is just one of the many real property assets owned by the Firefighters Association of the State of New York and governed by the FASNY Board of Directors.
+In total, there are over $20 million in buildings and property governed by the Association in Columbia and Albany counties.

-Topping off the list is FASNY’s 21,000-square-foot corporate office building in Albany strategically located to have a presence legislatively in Albany within eye shot of the capital and the legislative office building.
-This building houses a number of tenants and most importantly the ten full time staff who each day provide assistance in one core capacity or another to our Association, its committees and members.
-The building also houses our Legislative Advocate team working on FASNY’s legislative agenda on behalf of all of our volunteer firefighters, and lastly, our SAFER Grant office team carrying out the important recruitment initiatives initiated by FASNY.
+Topping off the list is FASNY’s 21,000-square-foot corporate office building in Albany, strategically located to have a legislative presence in Albany within eyeshot of the capital and the legislative office building.
+This building houses a number of tenants and most importantly the full-time staff who each day provide assistance in one core capacity or another to our Association, its committees and members.
+The building also houses our Legislative Advocate team working on the FASNY Legislative Agenda on behalf of all of our volunteer firefighters, and lastly, our SAFER Grant office team carrying out the important recruitment initiatives initiated by FASNY.

-This is of particular importance at the FASNY Firemen’s Home given the FASNY Board of Directors’ responsibility to the membership is to preserve its vast infrastructure, operating systems, and building design components.
-As you might guess while the FASNY Firemen’s Home is our most valued asset on the property valuation list, it also costs the most to maintain and operate even without including the nursing home care operation expenses.
-The nursing home management care falls under the auspices of the Home Administrator and the Board of Trustees which will be presented in a future article by home Administrator John O’Donnell.
+This is of particular importance at the FASNY Firefighter’s Home given the FASNY Board of Directors’ responsibility to the membership is to preserve its vast infrastructure, operating systems, and building design components.
+While the FASNY Firefighter’s Home is FASNY’s most valued asset on the property valuation list, it also costs the most to maintain and operate even without including the nursing home care operation expenses.
+The nursing home management care falls under the auspices of the Home Administrator and the Board of Trustees.

-Always: FASNY, the Board of Directors and its officers have had and will continue to have the responsibility and obligation to always look at all of our FASNY operations, missions and purposes for the preservation and continued existence of all of our volunteer firefighters and the greater volunteer fire service of New York State.
-We all must be aware of changing conditions that impact our operations economically, politically, socially, and environmentally.
+FASNY, the Board of Directors and its officers have had and will continue to have the responsibility and obligation to always look at all FASNY operations, missions and purposes for the preservation and continued existence of all of our volunteer firefighters and the greater volunteer fire service of New York State.
+We all must be aware of changing conditions that impact our operations economically, politically, socially and environmentally.
 What makes sense operationally today may change in the future sometimes due to circumstance beyond our control.
 We can all be best served by remembering one of the first lessons taught to us in the fire service.
-Survey the entire scene – frequently, be wary of tunnel vision, and be prepared to change the operation plan when warranted.
+Survey the entire scene – frequently – be wary of tunnel vision and be prepared to change the operation plan when warranted.

 The Board of Directors is the governing body of FASNY.
-The FASNY By-Laws state that “The management of the Firemen’s Home shall be vested in the President of the Board of Directors and a Board of Trustees subject to oversight by the Membership and the Board of Directors.”
-The FASNY Firemen’s Home Administrator fits into this equation by reporting to the Board of Trustees who then reports to the Board of Directors.
+The FASNY bylaws state that “The management of the Firefighter’s Home shall be vested in the President of the Board of Directors and a Board of Trustees subject to oversight by the Membership and the Board of Directors.”
+The FASNY Firefighter’s Home Administrator fits into this equation by reporting to the Board of Trustees who then reports to the Board of Directors.

 The two most crucial responsibilities of the Administrator at the Home is to make sure all the New York State Department of Health rules and regulations are followed and enforced and to provide safety for all members, staff and visitors.
 Every administrator of a nursing home is responsible for all aspects of the nursing home regardless of who is in charge of that department or who owns the company.

-Within the last three years, nursing homes overtook nuclear power as the most regulated business in the country.
+In recent years, nursing homes have overtaken nuclear power as the most regulated business in the country.
 Each year, the New York State Department of Health comes to the facility and spends three to five days observing and making sure all regulations are being followed in all departments.
 Because the Home does not accept Medicare or Medicaid as a payer source, the rules are a little different, but just as stringent.